imSamirOFFICIAL/Drive-Secure-Advanced-Arduino-Car-Safety/README.md

 #### 5. Odometer:
 The Odometer feature utilizes the A3144 Hall Effect Sensor to track the rotation of the car’s wheels.
 This data is then used to calculate the distance traveled by the vehicle.

+#### 6. Accelerator Control:
+The project incorporates a 100K Potentiometer, which serves as an accelerator control mechanism.
+When the driver adjusts the potentiometer, it changes the analog voltage input to the Arduino.
+The Arduino, in turn, interprets this input and adjusts the motor speed accordingly.
+This feature allows the driver to control the speed of the vehicle manually.
+Turning the potentiometer in one direction increases the speed while turning it in the opposite direction decreases the speed.
+It provides the driver with fine-grained control over the vehicle's acceleration and deceleration, enhancing the driving experience and safety.

 # NOTE: Connect all the components as per the code
 Here, SeatBeltPin and OdometerPin are `Hall Effect Sensor`, and AcceleratorPin is `Potentiometer`